Worley profits from Gisin, Shiffrin errors to win GS - WHIZ News

 SAN VIGILIO DI MAREBBE, Italy (AP) — First-run leader Michelle Gisin nearly came to a complete stop.
 American standout Mikaela Shiffrin had a series of uncharacteristic bobbles.
 And defending overall champion Federica Brignone was wild from start to finish.

-French veteran Tessa Worley took advantage of errors from the early leaders to win a World Cup giant slalom Tuesday on the challenging and steep Erta course.
+French veteran Tessa Worley took advantage of second-run errors from the early leaders to win a World Cup giant slalom Tuesday on a challenging course with a name, Erta, that lives up to its meaning — steep.

 Moving up from fifth after the opening leg, Worley finished 0.27 seconds ahead of Lara Gut-Behrami and 0.73 ahead of Marta Bassino, this season’s giant slalom leader.